Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 **Optional filament presence switch**

-The Duet3D Rotating Magnet Filament Monitor and Duet3D Laser Filament Monitor have an optional filament presence switch.
+The Duet3D Rotating Magnet Filament Monitor has an optional filament presence switch.
 You can connect a microswitch to the 2-pin "SW" header arranged so that the switch contacts are closed when filament is present and open when it is not.

 However, this is not normally necessary, because the filament monitor will detect that there is no filament moving through just a few mm after the end of the filament has passed over the sensor, which will normally be well before the end of the filament reaches the extruder drive.